A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Arlington, Tennessee, grand prize winner at the American Society

-of Portrait Artists' competition, portrait was of her second cousin
+of Portrait Artists' competition, portrait was of her second

 Marion L. Brown